 Maintain Autonomy in work

-One big trait of a great career is AUTONOMY.
+One prominent trait of a great career is AUTONOMY.

 Let’s find out.

-When you have control over what you do, you feel more happy and content.
+When you control what you do, you feel more happy and content.

 It almost feels like you are in control of your destiny.